-Welcome from Ashleigh Wilkes, Interim Head of School
+Welcome from Susan Bond Kearney, Head of School

-Founded in 1957, Harford Day School is the only independent, PreK3 to Grade 8, AIMS accredited school in Harford County.
+Founded in 1957, Harford Day School is the only independent, age 3 to Grade 8, AIMS accredited school in Harford County.
 At Harford Day, you will discover a profound commitment to lifelong learning, hands-on experiences, individualized attention, and a caring, inclusive community.

-Your child will be taught by highly qualified teachers who nurture and guide their students and get to know you and your family personally.
-The faculty have a vested interest in the implementation of the curricula and programs, and the autonomy to create their own customized units and lessons.
-We do not teach to a test, nor do we adhere to Maryland state standardized testing requirements.
-The teachers, coaches, administrators, and advisors at Harford Day are eager to work in close partnership with our families.
+Your child will be taught by highly qualified teachers who are eager to get to know you and your family personally.
+Our faculty have a vested interest in the implementation of curricula and programs, and the talent to supplement with creativity, challenge and joy.
+We do not teach to a test, nor is our academic calendar constrained by Maryland state standardized testing requirements.
 Most importantly, your child will participate in a dynamic, comprehensive educational experience - one that is focused upon interactive learning and cultivates each student’s intellectual, social, physical, emotional, and creative qualities.

-Driven by the mission upon which the School was founded, a Harford Day education provides a gift meant to enrich the mind, body, and spirit of every student; its benefits evident not only while in elementary and middle school, but for years to come.
+Driven by the mission upon which the School was founded, a Harford Day education provides a gift meant to enrich the mind, body, and spirit of students; its benefits are evident not only while in elementary and middle school, but for years to come.

-The best way to learn about our programs is to visit and see Harford County’s preeminent PreK-3 through Grade 8 academic environment for yourself.
+The best way to learn about our programs is to visit and see Harford County’s preeminent Age 3 through Grade 8 academic environment for yourself.
 Plan your visit today to see how we Make Every Day Count!